 NEWLIN: The Artillery.
-It was anti-aircraft artillery, which was kind of preposterous because the equipment that I was using...
+It was anti-aircraft artillery, which was kind of preposterous because the equipment that I was using was so antiquated that it was pretty much useless against jet aircraft.
 I tried to go back to Europe.
 You had these forms you fill out asking where you wanted to go.
 I said, "First choice: I want to go to French-speaking Europe.
 Second choice: anywhere in Europe.
 Third choice: anywhere outside of the Continental United States."
 So they sent me to South Dakota.

-Another guy in my ROTC at Fort Bliss, Texas, a guy from Georgia, had been asked where he wanted to go.
-He said, "Preferably the American South and certainly within the Continental United States.
-God knows nowhere away from the United States."
-He was sent to Hawaii.
-He really didn't want to go to Hawaii because there were a bunch of "slant eyed" people in Hawaii.
-He didn't want to have anything to do with people who weren't good old American Anglo-Saxon stock.
-He was a real cracker.
-At Fort Bliss, Texas, the class of ROTC people...
-Of course there were plenty of Harvard people battered into this and plenty of other East Coast people.
-By then, you'd go to St. Paul's and Harvard and you'd have a little network of people from all up and down the East Coast.
-We were told that there was a major who, if you could find somebody in your class who would switch orders with you, this major would fix it.
-But it had just been closed down.
-It had been very easy and now you couldn't get to this major.
+At Fort Bliss, Texas, then we had been told by the ROTC class ahead of us that there was a major who, if you could find somebody in your class who would switch orders with you, this major would fix it.
+But then some of our group tried to do it and they couldn't get through to the major.
 Well, I really didn't want to go to South Dakota.
-I couldn't find anybody with orders to Europe to switch with.
-But I did find this fellow named Crowe who had orders to Hawaii and he would switch.
+I couldn't find anybody with orders to Europe to switch with, but I did find this fellow named Crowe who had orders to Hawaii and he really didn't want to go somewhere with a lot of Asians, so he was eager to change.
 When he realized how anxious I was to switch, he thought he might make a good thing out of this.
 He said, "I'd just as soon get a little something for this if I'm going to go through all this trouble."

-This is a terrible thing to admit.
-I decided that I was not going to try to whitewash my career in this little interview.
-So, I said, "Well, what do you want, Crowe?"
+This is a terrible thing to admit, but I decided at the beginning of this interview that I was not going to try to whitewash my career, so I will confess what I did.
+I said, "Well, what do you want, Crowe?"
 He had with him a catalogue and he showed me a Remington shotgun.
 It cost about \$100.
 I said, "I think we can handle that."
 So, we did.
 It was up to me, however, to do all the paperwork.
 I went to see this major and his sergeant guarding him wouldn't let me see him.
 I just hung around.
-I found out what he looked like and all my free time I hung around out there until the major came out and I swung in beside him and said.
-"Major, I understand you were very helpful to the class before me when there were two people who had orders that they wanted to switch just switching them."
+I found out what he looked like and all my free time I hung around out there until the major came out and I swung in beside him and said, "Major, I understand you were very helpful to the class before me when there were two people who had orders that they wanted to switch just switching them."
 He said, "Sure, I can still do that.
 They don't want me to do it, but I can still do that.
 Give me a copy of each of the orders and I'll switch them."
 I got a copy of each of the orders and we waited.
 Then my orders were changed from South Dakota to Georgia.
 From my point of view, I'd have rather gone to South Dakota.
-Crowe was ecstatic that this would work and he could go to Georgia.
+However Crowe was ecstatic that this would work and he could go to Georgia.
 He'd be even close to his house.
 Well, it worked.
 I got orders to go to Hawaii and Crowe got orders to go to Georgia.
 He was happy and I was happy.
 I would have rather gone to Europe, but Hawaii was fine enough.